deeztek/Hermes-Secure-Email-Gateway/docs/install/get-started-docker.md

 For mailbox-hosting domains, see the in-app "Choosing the Right Certificate Type" panel on the System Certificates page; mailbox certs need SAN coverage for `autoconfig.<domain>` and `autodiscover.<domain>`.

 > **Dashboard nudge**: blue informational callout `Self-signed cert` fires when the only row in `system_certificates` is the install-generated bootstrap (no real cert has been imported yet).
-Lower priority than the other nudges; Hermes still works on bootstrap, just produces a TLS warning in clients.
+Mail flows on the bootstrap certificate and clients get a TLS warning, but on mail server and hybrid installs the consequence is larger than a warning: **Nextcloud login does not work at all** until a real certificate covering the console FQDN is in place.
+See [Step 2](#step-2-console-fqdn-and-a-real-certificate).

 ### DKIM Signing *(all topologies)*
 **Page**: Content Checks → DKIM